 Are you hoping to move into management, enhance your business knowledge and skills, change employment, or build on your degree?
 A Certificate in Professional Management may be your ticket to success.
 In this program, you will examine key principles of business and their interrelationships in local, national and global world settings.
 Learn key management skills that foster communication, teamwork and problem solving in the workplace.
 Become more effective in your workplace today.

-The Specialization in Risk Management will give you the knowledge and skills necessary in order to identify the role and scope of risk management, how to identify and measure exposure to loss, as well as develop strategies and methods of handling risk.
+The Certificate in Professional Management specializing in Risk Management will give you the knowledge and skills necessary in order to identify the role and scope of risk management, how to identify and measure exposure to loss, as well as develop strategies and methods of handling risk.
 This stream focuses on the process of analyzing and minimizing exposure to risk while conserving an organization's human, financial, and physical assets.
 Courses can be used in order to achieve the Canadian Risk Management (CRM) designation, which is recognized by the Risk and Insurance Management Society, Inc.

 - Seek learning that can lead to a specialized management credential in the field of risk management

-Whatever the delivery format of your course, you should plan on studying and working approximately six hours per week per course.
+You should plan on studying and working approximately 6 hours per week per course.

-All Continuing Education certificates have been developed with part-time learners in mind.
-The Certificate in Professional Management – Risk Management is a 300-hour program.
-Students must complete 120 hours of core courses and 120 hours of Risk Management Specialization courses.
-The remaining 60 hours of credits will be chosen from a list of optional courses.
+All Continuing Education programs are developed with part-time learners in mind.
+The Certificate in Professional Management specializing in Risk Management is a 300-hour program.

 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.